Bogdanp/personal-website/content/post/github-actions-for-racket.md

 ---

 **This article is outdated as of 2020/05/05 because it refers to the previous implementation of GitHub Actions.
-I've put together a newer version at [Using GitHub Actions to Test Racket Code (Revsied)] so you probably want to read that instead.**
+I've put together a revised version at [Using GitHub Actions to Test Racket Code (Revsied)] so you should read that instead.**

 [Using GitHub Actions to Test Racket Code (Revsied)]: /2020/05/05/github-actions-for-racket-revised